Tremors and horocycle dynamics on the moduli space of translation surfaces: A new horocycle orbit closure

 We now verify (IV), which requires describing the region and coloring given by $\sigma_1$ and $\sigma_2$ as in Lemma \ref{lem: checkerboard}.
-The holonomy of $\sigma_2$ is $k(m,n)+(x,x\alpha)$.
-The curves $\sigma_1$ and $\sigma_2$ intersect in $k+1$ points (including $\xi_1,\xi_2$) and these intersection points divide each $\sigma_i$ into $k$ equal length pieces.
-Consecutive pieces of the division of $\sigma_2$ bound strips of the coloring given by Lemma \ref{lem: checkerboard}.
+(It may be helpful to consult Figure \ref{fig: checkerboard3}, which has 15 intersections between the curves, counting the initial and terminal points, 7 dark strips and 6 white strips.)
+We will work in $T_0$ instead of $T$.
+The holonomy of $\hat \sigma_2$ is $k(m,n)+(x,x\alpha)$.
+The curves $\hat \sigma_1$ and $\hat \sigma_2$ intersect in $k+1$ points (including $\xi_1,\xi_2$) and these intersection points divide each $\hat \sigma_i$ into $k$ equal length pieces.
+Consecutive pieces of the division of $\hat \sigma_2$ bound strips of the coloring given by Lemma \ref{lem: checkerboard}.
 So we obtain a region $R$ composed of $k-1$ strips of alternating color where each strip is a flat parallelogram with sides $\frac 1 k (k(m,n)+(x,x\alpha))$ and $\frac 1 k(x,x\alpha)$.
-As $k-1$ is odd all but one of these strips cancel out.
+As $k-1$ is odd, the areas of all but one of these strips cancel out.
 This gives that the contribution of $R$ to the area imbalance of $R$ is equal to the area $A$ of one strip.
 We have The complement of $R$ has one color and area $1-(k-1)A$.
 This implies that the total area imbalance is

 So (IV) follows from \equ{eq: the choice of m n}, and the proof is complete. \end{proof}